The keto diet doesn’t have to be complicated. But it does require starting some good food habits before you chart your macros.

 Avocado oil, coconut oil, clarified ghee and full-fat butter are essential.
 They all fall into the category of better-for-you options that release fewer chemicals or undesirable free radicals and are higher in desirable Omega-3s.
 Avoid other high smoke-point oils such as rice bran oil, however (keto is a rice-free diet).
 If you aren’t used to these oils, find a few recipes that will get you started without burning your food.

-Cooking Oils and Smoke Points: What to Know and How to Choose: https://www.masterclass.com/articles/cooking-oils-and-smoke-points-what-to-know-and-how-to-choose#chart-of-oil-smoke-points
+Cooking Oils and Smoke Points: How to choose? from Masterclass.

 Habit #10: Get to Know Berries